We recommend reading this entire page, as it answers any questions you may have about our aesthetics, submissions, rights, and other site particulars.

 We are less interested in hyper-realism, pop culture poetry, sentimentality without edge, and overly narrative work.

-We love the dark and the bright, the holy and unholy.
+Here are some prompts: The dark and the bright, the holy and unholy.
 Dream logic.
 Lynchian strangeness.
 Secrets.
 Girlhood, especially dark girlhood.
 The monstrously confessional.
 Belonging, home, abandonment.
 Explorations of foster care and adoption.
 The transgressive, the obsessive, the yearning.
 Place, country, old rooms.
 Liminal spaces and thresholds.
 The profane.
 Poems of the Mediterranean.
 The erotic.
 Catholica through new lenses.
 Nostalgia.
 Putrid lemons, afternoon light, ruminations.
 Fathomless desire.
 Ancients and saints.
 Folklore.
 The dark edges of faith.
 Disability, chronic illness, the body as animal, as vessel, as beloved.
 The uncanny.
 Obituaries.
 Shadow selves.
 Abandoned selves.
 Monster selves.
 Soft selves.
 Zodiac poetry.

 Awards: We nominate for the following awards: The Pushcart Prize & Best of the Net.